danielwagener/docs/addons/intercom/ConversationActionsConfiguration.md

 ## Enable/Disable Conversation Actions

 By enabling/disabling the checkbox for the feature you can enable/disable the conversation actions feature for the Jira project.

 The feature is disabled by default, so make sure you enable it before you start using conversation actions.
+Please take note of the additional step below if you used Intercom for Jira before December 6, 2017.

+> **[warning] If you used Intercom for Jira before December 6, 2017**
+>
+> If you used Intercom for Jira before December 6, 2017 enabling Conversation actions on Jira projects
+> that have already been connected to Intercom may fail (the checkbox does not check).
+>
+> This is because your existing Intercom connections do not have permission to create the required
+> Intercom webhook.
+To fix this please revoke and re-authorize the Intercom connection on your Jira
+> projects as described in [Setup a Connection to Intercom](GettingStarted.md#setup-a-connection-to-intercom).

 ## Configure Create Jira Issue from Intercom